Hobart Beach campground

 (0.33km) Wallagoot Lake Shore (Hobart Beach) → Int.
 Hobart Lagoon and Hobart Campground Trks

 Continue straight: From the intersection, this walk follows a track along the shore keeping Wallagoot Lake to the right.
-Soon the track leads to a three way intersection with a ‘Ocean Beaches’ sign
+Soon the track leads to a three way intersection with a ‘Ocean Beaches’ sign pointing back (and a set of steps on the left).

 (0.84km) Int.
 Hobart Lagoon and Hobart Campground Trks → Hobart Beach large shelter